 None.
-This is a housekeeping Modification to ensure Code Communication aligns with physical communication method changes, whilst simultaneously standardising references to 'email'.
+This is a housekeeping Modification to ensure Code Communication only aligns UNC Code Communication with physical communication method changes associated with the retirement of fax, whilst housekeeping will simultaneously standardisging electronic mail references to 'email'.
 As such there are no foreseen consumer impacts.